taiyakihitotsu/foxp/README.md

 Enabling pseudo Dependent Types --- foxp🦊 does type-check [div-by-zero](#basic-example), [type-safe get/upd](#lens), [range-of-number](#range), [sized-array](#vect), [email-with-regex](#regex) and [more](#defining-your-own-precondition) you want.

-## What is foxp🦊?
-TypeScript's type system cannot natively express certain dependent-type-like guarantees, such as:

-- Detection division-by-zero errors at compile time
-- Lenght-indexed vectors (like `Vect n` in Idris)
-- Safer get/set operations (similar to Lenses)
-- Regex validation at the type level

-While theoretically possible, implementing these from scratch in TypeScript requires complex Peano-number encodings or other heavy machinery.

-Foxp🦊 solves this by embedding a Lisp interpreter at the TypeScript type level, called [Cion](https://github.com/taiyakihitotsu/cion) Lisp, inspired by Clojure.

-It provides built-in functions with preconditions, allowing you to enforce these constraints at compile time and even combine or customize them.

 ## Installation
 ```sh
 npm install --save-dev @taiyakihitotsu/foxp